-In this insightful post I will be explaining the process of how I create my funny food cards from scratch to the finished cards that I have for sale on my greetings card website.
+In this insightful post I will be explaining the process of how I create my funny food cards and birthday cards from scratch to the finished cards that I have for sale on my greetings card website.

 Thinking of the funny food card ideas...